 Remember that in the Filipino culture, how you choose your words can significantly affect how the natives will respond and act around you.
 As a general word of advice, always use a neutral and gentle tone informal settings to avoid confusion and appearing arrogant.

-If you loved this content on how to say a simple yes in Tagalog language, then you will certainly adore learning with the Ling App by Simya Solutions.
-The Ling App is an exceptional language companion for enthusiasts and tourists who are challenging themselves to learn various languages with over 60+ to choose from.
+If you loved this content on how to say a simple yes in Tagalog language, then you will certainly adore learning with the Ling app.
+This app is an exceptional language companion for enthusiasts and tourists who are challenging themselves to learn various languages with over 60+ to choose from.

-The Ling App features fun mini-games and quizzes that can motivate you to practice and learn more about the language day by day.
+The Ling app features fun mini-games and quizzes that can motivate you to practice and learn more about the language day by day.
 If you’re learning Tagalog and want to exercise with a few words or sentences per day, download the Ling app on the Play Store or App Store now!